-Some volunteers, such as Branch officers will need to hold personal information (for example names and addresses) in order to support people.
-Our Branches collect information about their members in order to keep them informed about Huntington's Disease Association activities.
-Our branches also collect information when an individual applies for a welfare grant from the branch funds.
+Some volunteers, such as support group leaders will need to hold personal information (for example names and addresses) in order to support people.
+Our support groups collect information about their members in order to keep them informed about Huntington's Disease Association activities.
 Our volunteers may also offer peer support to other families, and this can involve sensitive personal information about the individuals' health and their situation.